-A site has been created on PageOut for this course.
+A site will be created as a workspace and eCommunity for the course.
 Periodically articles, the course outline and other materials will be posted there.
 You may also use this platform to share information with other members of the class.
-To access PageOut - www.pageout.net http://highered.mcgraw-hill.com/webintegration/WebIntegrationServlet? call=InstructorHomeWeblet&external=1&next=sitesubscription/registration/